guitarvydas/html-larson/doc/scanner-leaf-workers.md

-# Summary of scanner.workers.js
+# Summary of scanner Leaf (Worker) Parts:

-This file defines additional components for the component-based messaging system (kernel.js).
-It includes several specialized worker components and a main function to initialize and start the system.
+The Leaf Parts are written in the `.rt` VHLL.
+The code generator converts this to Javascript code.

+[The generated code becomes part of the final output that is copied into `larson.js`].

 ## Worker Components